-- Bring the water to a full boil, uncovered, then remove the pot from the heat and cover it.
-Let the pot stand untouched for 17 minutes.
+- Bring the water to a full boil, uncovered.
+You'll see the water simmering, but as soon as you see a few big bubbles, remove the pot from the heat and cover it.
+Let the pot stand untouched for 15 minutes.

-- Remove the boiled eggs from the water and transfer them to a bowl of cold water for 15 minutes.
+- Remove the boiled eggs from the water and transfer them to a bowl of cold water for 15 minutes to stop the cooking process.
 Then either peel and serve or refrigerate.